In this tutorial, we will be learning the following:

 Now go to the AirtableDF notebook you cloned in step 2 and click on the endpoint link again.
 This time you should see some actual data coming back from your Airtable table.

-If you don't see some output like the above, your set up is not working properly.
+Even after those two minutes, if you don't see some output message such as "The Volume of Earth....", your set up is not working properly.
 Retrace your steps.

 8 Publish the notebook